Hopmann (crater)

 Hopmann is a lunar impact crater that lies in the southern hemisphere on the Moon's far side.
-It is attached to the northern part of the large walled plain Poincaré.
+It is attached to the northern part of a large walled plain named Poincaré.
 Less than one crater diameter to the north-northwest is the crater Garavito.

-The outer rim of this crater has undergone some wear due to impact erosion.
+On the lunar geologic timescale, Cori dates to the Nectarian period.
+The outer rim of this crater is degraded due to impact erosion.
 Still the inner walls possess some terrace structures along the southern edge.
 A small crater overlays the northern rim, and a pair of tiny craters line along the eastern edge.

 The interior floor is relatively level and has a lower albedo than the surrounding surface, giving it a slightly dark appearance.
 There are some low ridges near the crater midpoint, and a double-ringed rim to the south-southeast of the center.
+The spectra of the central peak fits a olivine-bearing noritic gabbro mineralogy, which originated from a depth of 8.8±to km.

 A tiny craterlet to the northwest of the midpoint is surrounded by a small skirt of higher albedo material, giving it the appearance of a white patch.
+Hopmann has a complex lunar swirl pattern that is associated with a weak magnetic anomaly.